Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 Starting at the top of the brand funnel is unaided awareness.
 This open-ended metric indicates how top-of-mind your brand is to everyday consumers, and is typically one of the first places companies need reliable strength in order to win consistent market share.
 When looking at how different industries perform on moving unaided awareness, the vertical that sticks out as uniquely successful is business services.
 These include B2B software companies, consulting firms, and other service organizations focused on supporting everyday business operations.

-A quick look at the chart above shows that business services overperform the topline benchmark for unaided awareness by ~2.2x, indicating that they are ~120% more successful at moving the needle here than other verticals.
+A quick look at the chart above shows that business services overperform the topline benchmark for unaided awareness by ~6.57x, indicating that they are more successful at moving the needle here than the advertisers as a whole.
 While there is certainly a good deal of variability within these industry ads, the fact remains that they are notably stronger at building unaided awareness gains from today’s advertising efforts.

-Because many B2B sellers are competing in crowded marketplaces with more niche audiences, simply getting their name towards the top of a consumer’s mind is critical in garnering outreach and sales conversations.
-As such, successful ads in this space may not immediately impact bottom-line conversion, and may instead simply push their brand name ahead of a few competitors to maximize the likelihood of [eventual] consideration when the buying cycle is active.
-Ultimately, awareness is a critical brand metric in this space, given that path-to-purchase is much more gated and longitudinal in nature than a simple retail transaction.
+Because many B2B sellers are competing in crowded marketplaces with more niche audiences, simply getting their name toward the top of a consumer’s mind is critical in garnering outreach and sales conversations.
+As such, successful ads in this space may not immediately impact bottom-line conversion, and may instead simply push their brand name ahead of a few competitors to maximize the likelihood of eventual consideration when the buying cycle is active.
+Ultimately, awareness is a critical brand metric in this space, given that path-to-purchase is much more gated and longer in nature than a simple retail transaction.

 Brand favorability

-Looking beyond awareness, another top / mid-funnel metric of high import to many marketing leaders is brand favorability.
-This metric - which represents the percent of consumers aware of one’s brand who view it favorably - is hugely valuable in driving consumer choice when all else is [presumably] equal about two products or services.
+Looking beyond awareness, another top- to mid-funnel metric of high importance to many marketers is brand favorability.
+This metric-which represents the percent of consumers who view a brand favorably - is valuable in driving consumer choice when all else is equal.

-When examining brand favorability across industries - again refer to the chart above - one clear winner that emerges on this metric relative to the overall average are home and garden goods (e.g., cleaning, organization, furniture, outdoor, security, baby, etc.).
-Ads for these types of goods are able to drive typical brand favorability lift scores ~40% more than the average ad in our normative database.
+When examining brand favorability across industries (again, refer to the chart above) one clear winner emerges: Pets, which includes pet food and supplies.
+Ads for these types of goods are able to drive typical brand favorability lift scores at 2.28x more than the average ad.

 Bottom-of-funnel industry leaders